 In this article, we’re going to talk about a muscle-building diet designed for naturally skinny women who are trying to gain weight.
-Make no mistake, this isn’t a weight-loss diet, a general health diet, or even a diet for the average woman who wants to become lean and strong.
-This is a bulking diet.
-This is a diet that’s going to help you gain weight.
+Make no mistake, this isn’t a weight-loss diet.
+It’s not even a diet for the average woman who wants to become lean and strong.
+This is a bulking diet, a diet that will help you gain weight.
 Lean weight, yes, but the scale will still move up.

 Now, muscle-building nutrition can be overwhelming at first, especially for beginners.
 How much should you eat?
 Which foods are healthy?
 Why are ketogenic and vegetarian women both healthier than average despite having seemingly contradictory dietary restrictions?
 Will intermittent fasting help you build muscle more leanly?